muchdogesec/feeds2stix/processors/openphish/README.md

 1. Clones or updates the OpenPhish GitHub repository locally
 2. Analyzes the Git commit history of `feed.txt`
 3. Identifies when each URL first appeared in the feed
+4. Groups URLs by their first-seen date and hour
-4. Creates STIX objects with accurate timestamps based on Git commit dates
+5. Creates STIX objects with accurate timestamps based on Git commit dates
-5. Generates a single bundle with all processed URLs
+6. Generates separate bundles for each date+hour group